Electa-Git/sector-shaped-cable-impedance-data/README.md

 This repository contains:

 *   **Impedance Matrices:** A comprehensive dataset of calculated series impedance matrices for various LV cable types.
-The data is provided in a structured format (e.g., CSV or JSON) for easy use in power system simulation tools.
+The data can be exported to a structured format for easy use in power system simulation tools.
 *   **Calculation Methods:** For each cable, impedance values are provided from multiple modeling approaches discussed in the paper:
     *   **Finite Element (FE) Models:** High-fidelity benchmark results obtained from 2D FE simulations.
 These models serve as the ground truth for our comparisons.
     *   **Analytical Models:** Results from various analytical formulations, including: